btmartin721/ClineHelpR/README.md

 The package allows you to make several plots.

 ## Example Dataset
 All example data will be uploaded to a Dryad Digital Repository (doi: XXXX), as the files are too large for GitHub.
+To run the example data, download the exampleData directory from DRYAD, then run the R scripts in the ClinePlotR/scripts directory.

 ## Dependencies